kvnkm/TapeWord-Dictionary/readme.md

 - Please note- the recommended method of installing the extension is **directly** through the Firefox/Chrome marketplace (link to be provided here when available :)

-### Usage
+## Usage

-Once installed and activated, simply right-click on a highlighted term while web-browsing for the option to search its definition:
+Once installed and activated, simply right-click on a highlighted term while web-browsing to search its definition, and click anywhere outside the TapeWord area to exit:

 ![context-menu](demo_assets/TapeWord-demo_menu.png)
 ![definition](demo_assets/TapeWord-demo_definition.png)

-Simply click anywhere outside the TapeWord area to exit.

 ---

-### MIT License
+## MIT License

 Copyright (c) 2020 kvnkm